 Aside from crickets, buffalo worms or beetle larvae are offered in certain restaurants and stores in Brussels.
 Since 2014, the Vrije Universiteit Brussel (VUB) cafeteria has been serving worm burgers.
 Restaurants like B34 Steak and Burger House in Ixelles also offer this specialty.

 A proposed solution to food shortage and climate change

 Since 2013, the United Nations has been promoting the consumption of insects as a solution to impending global food insecurity and the growing environmental crisis as world population threatens to reach about 90 billion in year 2050.

-According to the UN Food and Agriculture Organization, insects contain high quality protein, vitamins, and amino acids.
-They have a higher food conversion rate which means they require less amount of feed to produce a desirable output.
-And they also generate less food waste and emit less greenhouse gases compared to conventional livestock such as cattle and poultry.
+According to the UN Food and Agriculture Organization, insects contain high-quality protein, vitamins, and amino acids.
+With a higher food conversion rate, bugs require less amount of feed to produce a desirable output.
+They also generate less food waste and emit a lower amount of greenhouse gases compared to conventional livestock such as cattle and poultry.

-The sustainable food campaign becomes even more relevant these days as the clamor over climate change continues.
-Now more than ever, people are demanding the implementation of radical measures to prevent a global warming catastrophe.
+The sustainable food campaign becomes even more relevant with the growing clamor for action to combat climate change.
+Now more than ever, people are demanding radical measures to prevent a global warming catastrophe.
 But much of the pressure has been placed on governments and industries.

 How about the ordinary consumers?
-Are we ready to do our fair share of this necessary radical change?
-Are we willing to change our mentality and habits to adopt new, healthier practices?
-Are we willing to do what it takes to save the world, even if it means making room for bizarre food alternatives?
+Are we ready to do our fair share of radical lifestyle changes for the sake of our planet?
+Are we willing to change our mentality and habits to adopt healthier and more sustainable practices?
+Are we prepared to do what it takes to save our world, even if it means making room for bizarre food alternatives?